-A check amongst members would reveal a wide variety of birding holiday destinations over the recent past: Equador, Galapagos Islands, Spitzbergen, India, Bulgaria, Cyprus, The Falkland Islands, New Zealand and Spain are some I recall people visiting over the past year.
+A check amongst members would reveal a wide variety of birding holiday destinations over the recent past: Ecuador, Galapagos Islands, Spitzbergen, India, Bulgaria, Cyprus, The Falkland Islands, New Zealand and Spain are some I recall people visiting over the past few years.

-Despite this most birders spend their time locally and, especially in the UK, everyone has a "Local Patch" where much time and effort is put into recording the maximum number of species in their chosen area.
+Despite this most birders spend their time locally and, especially in the UK, everyone has a "Local Patch" where much time and effort is put into recording the species seen in their chosen area.
 Of course along with this simple listing comes an in-depth knowledge of their "patch", not just the avifauna, but also the associated trees, insects and flowers that combine to produce an integrated, localised eco-system.
-Many members of the KOS are also active in the Knutsford Natural History Group and the broader based Cheshire and Wirral Ornithological Society publishers of the annual Cheshire Bird Report and the excellent quarterley Bird News.
 This enhanced perception and sensitivity to relatively small areas is put to good use when carrying out survey work initiated locally by the county society or on a larger scale as part of national surveys.
 It's at this time that members can be regarded as Ornithologists rather than just Bird Watchers !